 Bladder Infection in Cats

-Both dogs and cats get bladder infection and though not unique to one breed, the short leg, heavy muscle build of certain breeds can increase the tendency to get bladder issues.
-In dogs, females are more prone than males because of their short urethra.
+Both dogs and cats get bladder infections.
+Although bladder infections are not unique to one breed, the short leg, heavy-muscle build of certain breeds can increase the tendency of bladder issues.
+In dogs, females are more prone than males because of their short urethras.
 In cats, male cats are especially prone to bladder infection because of the position of the prepuce below the rectum.
 If they have bladder issues, they need to be treated before sandy stones form a plug that prevents urinating.

-Early signs of Urinary Tract Infection (UTI) start as excess licking of the genital area progressing to burning then frequent trips to the litter box but urinating little.
+Often, an early sign of Urinary Tract Infections (UTI) is excess licking of the genital area, progressing to burning and then frequent trips to the litter box with little urinating.
+Cats may also start urinating outside the litter box.
 UTI will cause squatting for an extended period of time due to bladder spasm infection and stones irritating the urethra.
 As the infection and spasms progress, small amounts of blood may be seen in the urine.

 WHY THE STONES?

-With bladder infection, urine becomes more alkaline (like baking soda) and sandy stones tend to form.
-This sand can harbor bacteria that cannot be killed by antibiotic as antibiotic cannot get into the crevices of the stone.
-The bacteria can then set up housekeeping after the antibiotic is removed, reestablishing the UTI.
-Eliminating bacteria and sand where bacteria hide will eliminate the bladder spasm that causes discomfort!
+With bladder infections, urine becomes more alkaline (like baking soda), and sandy stones tend to form.
+This sand can harbor bacteria that cannot be killed by antibiotics because the antibiotic cannot get into the crevices of the stone.
+The bacteria can then set up house after the antibiotic is removed, reestablishing the UTI.
+Eliminating bacteria and sand where bacteria hide will eliminate the bladder spasm that causes discomfort.

 TREATMENT OF BLADDER INFECTIONS IS A TWO-FOLD APPROACH